Lecostarius/Hygrometer_HYT229/README.md

 I used the SingleFileDrive facility of LittleFS to export the logfile to the outside world.
 When pushing the button, logging starts, and in this mode, the device switches itself off and awakes every 5 seconds (still consuming the abovementioned 7 mA though).
 The restart process lets the display flicker shortly.

+I tried the accuracy of the device, with a wet cloth (which should achieve 100% rF), over a saturated NaCl solution (which will yield 70%) and against two other hygrometers, a very old BME680 and a brand-new SHT45.
+The result is that the 100% is never produced by the HYT, it stops at 94% or max 95%.
+The 70% are well reproduced.
+At typical humidity of 40% in my room, here are the readings:
+SHT45  40.09   21.51
+BME680  48.15  22.02
+HYT     37     21.9
+real    ?
+21.56

+Here, the HYT is in free air, so it should not suffer from the heating effect of its case.
+The SHT45 is the most accurate temperature sensor.
+Humidity cannot be trusted with the BME680, and when comparing the HYT and the SHT45, we see that they are 3% rF from each other.
+With a temperature reading different by 0.4 degree, which already translates into a bit more than 2% rF, the agreement is actually excellent.

+My conclusion is that the hygrometer of the HYT is good, but the thermometer - in my case at least - is off by some tenths of a degree, which leads to deviations of humidity around 2%, adding to the achievable accuracy of at best 1,5%.
+I think that the measurement of my HYT can be trusted within about 4% rF, and I can improve it a little by measuring temperature exactly and taking that into account as correction factor.

+at temperature 21,8 degree.

 Note: the current code that uses powman and switches off the Pico 2 is in the branch sleep and not in main!